-If your certificates are signed by a certificate authority (CA), you must include the complete chain of CA certificates in the keystore that has the server's key.
+However, if your cluster requires client certificates, ensure that browsers connecting to the web UIs are configured with appropriately signed certificates.
+If your certificates are signed by a certificate authority (CA), make sure you include the complete chain of CA certificates in the server's keystore.